guisehn/spmin/README.md

 There are a few points that are worth attention:

 - The comment that specifies the files to be included must be at the very top of the code.
-- The included files must be at the same folder of the file that is including them.
+- The path of the files included in the comment must be relative to the current file location.
 - You must re-save or check-in the file with the inclusion directives to re-generate the minified/combined file.
 Updating only the included files will not trigger it.

 ### Fingerprinting